 - Medical needs increase.
 Nursing provided by assisted living communities is limited.
 Assisted Living can’t provide access to 24-hour nursing.
 They also can’t do IV or injectable medications, or wound and catheter care.
 It is rare, but sometimes a resident of Memory Care is too difficult to handle.
 If a resident is a danger to themselves or others, it might be time for a nursing home.

 Continuing Care Retirement Communities

-CCRCs are like a campus for seniors.
-They vary in terms of their structure and buy-in options.
-Most traditional Independent Living, Assisted Living and Memory Care options have monthly payment options.
+CCRC’s vary in terms of their structure and buy-in options.
+Most traditional Independent Living, Assisted Living, and Memory Care options are paid for month to month.
 CCRC’s often require a significant upfront investment, and the terms can be complicated.
 Make sure you understand the investment you are making.
 Consult an attorney if necessary to go over the paperwork.

 Senior Living communities are changing and adapting as people’s needs and desires change people as they age.
 Knowing all the options will help you choose the situation that is the best fit.
 Once you decide to move, you can find out more about how to adjust to life in Senior Living.